DISPUTE RESOLUTION POLICY

 References: CPE Dispute Resolution Mechanism

 As a constant effort towards improving our products and services, SAA-GE welcomes feedback from students.
-Feel free to fill up the Student Feedback Form available at the SAA-GE Student Reception Counter or alternatively, you may download the feedback form and write to:
+Kindly email your feedbacks / complaints to:

 Quality Assurance Department: email@example.com